saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

 Please see [here](https://www.gov.uk/government/publications/furnished-holiday-lettings-hs253-self-assessment-helpsheet) for further guidance regarding FHL properties.

-Please note that the taxpayer's property business must already be known to HMRC as per the subscription process.
+Please note that the taxpayer's UK property business must already be known to HMRC as per the subscription process.